donlnz/simple-osr-ruleset/Death and Pain.md

 Characters can recover from fatigue by resting (1 level healed per full night's rest), by ingesting certain potions or drugs, or though magical means.

 ## Health
+* A character that falls to 0 hp becomes unconcious and is bleeding out at a rate of 1 hp per turn.
+* If a character reaches -6 hp they are likely to sustain some type of permanent injury.
+* If a character reaches -10 hp, they are dead.

 ## Encumberance